 Dr Fabrizio Bigotti

-Fabrizio Bigotti is a specialist in History and Philosophy of Science, with a particular emphasis on the Renaissance and Early Modern Medicine and Technology.
-He has also a strong background in classics, being an expert in History of Ancient Philosophy, especially on the tradition of Aristotle's and Galen's works.
-His academic interests are mainly focused on Philosophy of Science, History of Ideas and History of Technology.
+I am a specialist in History and Philosophy of Science, with a particular emphasis on the Renaissance and Early Modern Medicine and Technology.
+I have also a strong background in classics, being an expert in history of ancient philosophy, especially on the tradition of Aristotle's and Galen's works.
+My academic interests are mainly focused on philosophy of science, history of ideas and history of technology.

-Dr Bigotti is also a musician and musicologist with a good record of monographs and papers on early music.
-In fact, as Ensemble Director he has recently issued a CD on the unpublished manuscripts by Gregorio Allegri (1582-1652) discovered at Palazzo Altemps in Rome (Gregorio Allegri, Unpublished Works from the ‘Collectio Altaemps’, Musica Flexanima Ensemble, TACTUS Records Italy, 2014).
+I am also a musician and musicologist with a good record of monographs and papers on early music.
+In fact, as Ensemble Director I have recently issued a CD on the unpublished manuscripts by Gregorio Allegri (1582-1652) discovered at Palazzo Altemps in Rome (Gregorio Allegri, Unpublished Works from the ‘Collectio Altaemps’, Musica Flexanima Ensemble, TACTUS Records Italy, 2014).

 Dr Bigotti is happy to consider requests for supervision in any aspect of early modern medical history as well as history of science and philosophy.
 For possible topics, please take a look to the section research interests.